 Performance is measured on how well a process or mechanism archive its purpose, In enterprises management Moulin(2003) define an organization performance as how well the organization is managed and the value of organization delivers for customers and other stakeholders.
 SMEs performance can be measured within an agree set of goal at certain criteria/standards means to satisfy the customers, firm and the country economy.

-2.2.2 The Nature of Relationship Between Bank Loans, Smes and Performance
+2.2.2 The Nature of Relationship Between Bank Loans, SMEs and Performance

-Banks are the main external financial provider for SMEs in both developed and in developing countries (Vera and Onji 2010).Smaller and local banks are the one who provide loan to SMEs more than and foreign bank, smaller and local banks are less bureaucratic and more familiar with SMEs than foreign banks (Schmukle et al, 2010), In case of this study Letshego bank is the small local banks located in local business area.This facilitate easy access of information from SMEs regarding the trend of their business, payment history and their financial record as they have to open an account before served a loanalso small banks grand more loan to SMEs as the way of acquiring new customers as SMEs have becoming the booming sector in the economy.
+Banks are the main external financial provider for SMEs in both developed and in developing countries (Vera and Onji 2010).Smaller and local banks are the one who provide loan to SMEs more than and foreign bank, smaller and local banks are less bureaucratic and more familiar with SMEs than foreign banks (Schmukle et al, 2010), In case of this study Letshego bank is the small local banks located in local business area.
+This facilitate easy access of information from SMEs regarding the trend of their business, payment history and their financial record as they have to open an account before served a loan also small banks grand more loan to SMEs as the way of acquiring new customers as SMEs have becoming the booming sector in the economy.

-Moderate debt level improve the performance of SMEs, when it goes beyond that,it may course financial crises e. g. bankrupt (Cecchettiet at 2011), Banks loan provide a working capital for SMEs to enables them to run a day to day payment transactions and management, to access to new and advanced technology for improving the quality of their product/service , to get fund for training and motivating workers to increase employee efficiency, and for exploring new market through advertisement and promotion.
+Moderate debt level improve the performance of SMEs, when it goes beyond that, it may course financial crises e. g. bankrupt (Cecchettiet at 2011), Banks loan provide a working capital for SMEs to enables them to run a day to day payment transactions and management, to access to new and advanced technology for improving the quality of their product/service , to get fund for training and motivating workers to increase employee efficiency, and for exploring new market through advertisement and promotion.
 Long term debt finance will enable the SME to invest in new fixed assert like buildings and equipment, and this will increase SMEs productivity (Marcouse et al 2003).